AndrewBelt/atlas2d/README.md

     cd client
     ./compile.rb

-You can then serve the `client/public` directory on the root of a server.
+You can then serve the `client/public` directory on the root URL of a webserver.

     python2 -m SimpleHTTPServer

-Finally, navigate to localhost:8000 to use the client.
+Finally, navigate to [localhost:8000](http://localhost:8000) to use the client.

 ## Authors